fzlck/Solution-flowchart/"code ." command is not working.md

     B --> D['uninstall code']
     D --> E['install code']
     E --> F{Did it work?}
-    F -- Yes --> G[Well done, engineer with no license but we are not done] F -- No --> h[Throw that overpriced thing away]
+    F -- Yes --> G[Well done, engineer with no license, but we are not done yet] F -- No --> h[Throw that overpriced thing away]
     G --> H[Please restart your box]
     H --> I[Does 'code .' still work?]